 Unlocking the secrets of immunity

-Evaluation technologies, including challenge models like the one being used in Seattle, can provide researchers with the information they need to decide whether to move a particular vaccine project into the next stage of testing, including testing in regions that continue to suffer from malaria.
+Evaluation technologies can provide researchers with the information they need to decide whether to move a particular vaccine project into the next stage of testing, including testing in regions that suffer from malaria.

 At PATH, we are tenacious about overcoming hurdles to success.
 Until we have a vaccine that effectively accelerates malaria elimination and is available for use by those who need it most, we will not give up.